Popular words in English. A list of basic English words for live communication. Greetings and farewells

 • In fiction and scientific text

 BASIC VOCABULARY.
-NEEDED WORDS FOR EVERY DAY:
+ESSENTIAL WORDS FOR EVERY DAY:

 Words for learning “basic” English

-Words in English Elementary can be divided into several topics:
+Words in Elementary English can be divided into several topics:

 • Numbers